Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts.md

 4. Click **Save**.
 Once the Enabled checkbox is selected and the account saved, multi-factor authentication will be enabled, and a notification email will be sent.

 5. To complete configuration for the Authenticator app, complete the steps in [Setup Authenticator App](#setup-authenticator-app).
 6. After you have enabled MFA and you login you will see a notification asking you to enter an authorization code.
 You might need to use another browser or a private browser session to test this.
-Enter the Authorization code provided by your Authenticator App,  email, or SMS, and then click **Authorize**.
+Enter the Authorization code provided by your Authenticator App or email, and then click **Authorize**.

     When the code is correctly validated, you will be successfully logged into the Platform.